S.F.W.: Plot

 Cliff visits Joe's older sister Monica.
-She resents the media idolization directed at Cliff, while her deceased brother has gotten neither sympathy nor attention.
-Cliff spends a night of empty passion with Monica.
-He visits another friend, Morrow Streeter, who lets Cliff hide out at the elegant home of his lawyer-sister Janet.
+She resents the media idolization directed at Cliff, while Joe has gotten neither sympathy nor attention.
+Cliff eventually has sex with Monica.
+The following morning, Cliff, who is disenchanted with the reporters camped on his front lawn, moves out.
+He visits another friend, Morrow Streeter, who lets Cliff hide out at the elegant home of his lawyer sister Janet.
 She advises Cliff to exploit his notoriety for personal gain.
-Completely lacking in any sense of purpose, Cliff hitchhikes out of Los Angeles.
-He gets a ride with a disaffected couple, who confide with him about their marital troubles.
-Realizing that running from his problems is pointless because they will follow him everywhere, Cliff discovers the inspiration he has been seeking.
-Using his celebrity status to his advantage, Cliff checks into a fancy hotel; when he offers to promote the establishment, he is given a free suite.
-Cliff holds press conferences, makes public appearances, holds autograph signings, and generally portrays himself as a rebel.
+Lacking in any sense of purpose, Cliff hitchhikes out of town.
+He gets a ride with a couple, who idolize him.
+Cliff eventually stops fleeing from the journalists following him; he hosts a videoclip show, holds press conferences and makes public appearances.